 The way that pistons, cylinders, and rings work together to support engine power is often misunderstood or mysterious to enthusiasts.
-But anyone who wants to get the most fun and drivability out of their VW engine should take the time to understand how pistons and cylinders operate in relation to the air flow through their engine system.
+But anyone who wants to get the most fun and drivability out of their VW engine should take the time to understand how pistons and cylinders operate relative to the airflow through their engine system.

 One way to maximize the amount of air available to your VW engine and increase engine power is to pay careful attention to the piston/cylinder/ring seals.
 Even if you only focus on this aspect independently, and don’t make any airflow volume modifications, you will successfully increase engine power and efficiency!
-A time investment in properly prepping the piston sealing area will pay excellent power related dividends.
+The time invested in properly prepping the piston sealing area will pay excellent power-related dividends.

-There are multiple problems that can result when the piston and ring mating areas are ignored.
+Multiple problems can result when the piston and ring mating areas are ignored.
 Excessive clearance between the backside of the ring and the ring groove in the piston results in pressure building too slowly behind the ring, and leakage occurs because the ring is not being pushed out against the cylinder.
 This gap should be as small as possible.

 Also, if the ring is not sealed against the bottom of the ring land, the pressure will leak past this area.
 Once the ring is leaking, the hot gasses from the chamber are like a torch to the metal surface of the piston land and the ring itself.
 This excessive temperature bakes the oil in that area and turns it to carbon, which reduces ring clearance to nothing and grabs the ring solid.
 Can you say, “ring replacement”?
 You don’t want to have to replace those on a regular basis!
 Although there is a second ring, it is primarily an oil scraper ring, not a compression ring, and if the top one leaks for any reason, your engine loses power.

 So, now you know why it’s important, and you understand the power advantage that your engine will enjoy when you’ve minimized blow-by.
 You are likely anxious to find out, how do I do it?
-Most engine builders focus on prep work done on the cylinder wall, and have a tendency to overlook the contact areas of the piston and piston rings.
+Most engine builders focus on prep work done on the cylinder wall and tend to overlook the contact areas of the piston and piston rings.
 Well, that’s the ticket!
 A properly prepped piston and ring contact area effectively creates an internal pressure system that is a self-sealing force.
 No more blow-by!

 Now for the nitty-gritty: